15 Things the Red Cross Wants You to Know

 You don’t need to know your blood type to donate

 Over 53 percent of people believe they need to know their blood type before giving blood, a 2018 national survey found.
 But according to Jessa Merrill, spokesperson for the American Red Cross, that is simply not true.
 “We need donors of all blood types to ensure a sufficient supply for patients,” she says.
 Once you donate blood, you can learn your blood type by creating a profile through the Red Cross Blood Donor App or requesting to receive a blood donor card.
-Whether you’re a type A or O, don’t miss the secrets your blood type reveals about you.
+Here’s why O is the most common blood type.

 Alexa can schedule your next blood donation appointment